learn-co-curriculum/dsc-project-template/TEMPLATE_README.md

 ## Conclusions

-Here you can present the take-aways from your project, including recommendations for specific stakeholders and future improvement ideas.
+Provide your conclusions about the work you've done, including any limitations or next steps.

+***
+Questions to consider:
+* What would you recommend the business do as a result of this work?
+* What are some reasons why your analysis might not fully solve the business problem?
+* What else could you do in the future to improve this project?
+***

 ## For More Information

-Please review the narrative of our analysis in [our Jupyter notebook](./dsc-mod1-project-template.ipynb) or our [presentation](./DS_Project_Presentation_Template.pdf).
+Please review our full analysis in [our Jupyter notebook](./dsc-mod1-project-template.ipynb) or our [presentation](./DS_Project_Presentation_Template.pdf).

 For any additional questions, please contact **name & email, name & email**